sunnysar322/intro_to_cloud_iac/README.md

   - Run `saml2aws --help` to verify the install
   - Set the saml2aws profile to default during setup

-You will also need to add in t
-- Chnage Provider .tf
-- Change terraform commands

 ### 2. Configuring your AWS profile or saml2aws (cigna account)

 #### AWS Configure: